 The students are able to differentiate between the characteristics and activities of different orders and study the mutual fulfilment among them.
-They are also able to see that human beings are not fulfilling to their orders
+They are also able to see that human beings are not fulfilling to their orders today and need to take appropriate steps to ensure right participation (in term of nurturing, protection and right utilization) in the nature.

-- 1. Make a chart for the whole existence.
-List down different courses of studies and relate them to different or levels in the existence. - 2.
-Choose any one subject being taught today.
+1. Make a chart for the whole existence.
+List down different courses of studies and relate them to different or levels in the existence.

+2. Choose any one subject being taught today.
 Evaluate and suggest suitable modifications to make it appropriate and holistic.